 Burdock Root

-Burdock root improved circulation and detoxified blood but it is uncertain how it affects those with kidney disease.
+Burdock root improved circulation and detoxified blood.
+However, uncertain how it affects those with kidney disease.

 Rehmannia